Alfred Hitchcock Presents: Episodes

 Alfred Hitchcock Presents, 25 minutes long, aired weekly at 9:30 on CBS on Sunday nights from 1955 to 1960, and then at 8:30 on NBC on Tuesday nights from 1960 to 1962.
 It was followed by The Alfred Hitchcock Hour, which lasted for three seasons, September 1962 to June 1965, adding another 93 episodes to the 268 already produced for Alfred Hitchcock Presents.

 Two episodes that were directed by Hitchcock were nominated for Emmy Awards.
 The first episode was "The Case of Mr. Pelham" in 1955 that starred Tom Ewell while the second was "Lamb to the Slaughter" in 1958 that starred Barbara Bel Geddes and Harold J. Stone.
 In 2009 TV Guides list of "100 Greatest Episodes of All Time" ranked "Lamb to the Slaughter" at #59.
 The third season opener "The Glass Eye" (1957) won an Emmy Award for director Robert Stevens.
 An episode of The Alfred Hitchcock Hour titled "An Unlocked Window" (1965) earned an Edgar Award for writer James Bridges in 1966.

 Among the most famous episodes remains writer Roald Dahl's "Man from the South" (1960) starring Steve McQueen and Peter Lorre, in which a man bets his finger that he can start his lighter 10 times in a row.
 This episode was ranked #41 on TV Guides 100 Greatest Episodes of All Time.
 The episode was later referenced and remade in the film Four Rooms, with Quentin Tarantino directing a segment called "The Man from Hollywood".

 The 1962 episode "The Sorcerer's Apprentice" was not aired by NBC because the sponsor felt that the ending was too gruesome.
 The plot has a magician's helper performing a "sawing a woman in half" trick.
-Not knowing that the performance is meant to be an illusion, the helper actually cuts an unconscious woman in half.
+Not knowing that the performance is meant to be an illusion, the helper actually cuts a woman in half.
 The episode was included in the syndication package for the series and is now considered to be in the public domain.